2021 – 2022 CCWA MODEL UNITED NATIONS CONFERENCE DEADLINES:

 During the conference, CCWA staff may take photographs, videos, and interviews of delegates and conference participants.
 These photos, videos, and interviews may be used by CCWA for promotional, educational, and other purposes.
 By attending this conference and signing the liability release form, all participants consent to being photographed, videotaped or interviewed by CCWA and to CCWA’s use of these materials in any manner of their choosing.

 Registration for any CCWA Model UN Conference must be made by an advisor or teacher.
 Once the online registration form has been submitted, CCWA staff will assign the country and committee placements for the number of students indicated on the form.
-While CCWA allows schools to request specific countries and committees for their students, assignments are given on a rolling basis.
-CCWA cannot guarantee that official assignments will match with those requested by the school.
+While CCWA allows schools to request specific countries and committees for their students, CCWA cannot guarantee that official assignments will match with those requested by the school.

-While CCWA institutes a limit of thirty (30) students per school for each conference, if open assignments remain thirty (30) days prior to the beginning date of the conference, those assignments will be made open to schools wishing to bring additional students to the conference.
+CCWA institutes a limit of thirty (30) students per school for each conference, if open assignments remain thirty (30) days prior to the beginning date of the conference, those assignments will be made open to schools wishing to bring additional students to the conference.
+Due to social distancing requirements, the limit for the Fall Conference in 2021 will be twenty (20) students per school for the conference, but the rule about requesting additional spots remains unchanged for the Fall Conference.
+The thirty (30) student limit will be reevaluated for the spring semester.

 PAYMENT & REFUNDS